Dick Francis life-size statue to be unveiled at Aintree

 Quote from Felix Francis concerning the Dick Francis statue to be unveiled at Racecourse by HRH The Princess Royal on 7th April 2022.

-My brother, Merrick, and I, together with the whole Francis family, are overwhelmed that Aintree Racecourse have chosen to honour the contribution that our father made to British Steeplechasing in general, and to the Grand in particular.
+My brother, Merrick, and I, together with the whole Francis family, are overwhelmed that Aintree Racecourse have chosen to honour the contribution that our father made to British Steeplechasing in general, and to the in particular.
 We are most grateful to Mr Peter Johnson, art dealer, former amateur rider, life-long Dick Francis fan, and founder of the British Sporting Art Trust, who has inspired and driven this project to fruition; to the sculptor, William Newton, for his skill in creating such an uncanny likeness; and also to the many friends, family and others who have helped contribute towards the cost.

 !!
 PRESS RELEASE !!